Houdini 21.0 Character KineFX

 Parameters

-The name that is added to the nodes created by this component.
+The name to add to the nodes created by this component.

 Settings